mantidproject/mantid/docs/source/algorithms/FindPeakAutomatic-v1.rst

 7. The best peak found in step #4 and not yet considered is added to the list of peaks to be fitted.
    A fit is performed using the :ref:`Fit <algm-Fit>` algorithm and the cost function is evaluated on the result.

 8. If the newly calculated cost is compared to the previous best one.
-This is done differently for poisson and chi2 costs:
+This is done differently for poisson and :math:`\chi^2` costs:

-   - *chi2*: if the new cost is lower than the previous best and the relative difference is reater than `AcceptanceThreshold` the peak is considered valid.
+   - :math:`\chi^2`: if the new cost is lower than the previous best and the relative difference is reater than `AcceptanceThreshold` the peak is considered valid.
-   - *poisson*: if the difference between the new cost and the previous best is greater than :math:`ln(AcceptanceThreshold)` the peak is considered valid
+   - **poisson**: if the difference between the new cost and the previous best is greater than :math:`ln(AcceptanceThreshold)` the peak is considered valid

 9. If more than `BadPeaksToConsider` invalid peaks have been encountered since the last valid peak then the program